Hayley Westenra: Early life

 Westenra was born on 10 April 1987 at Christchurch Women's Hospital in Christchurch, New Zealand.
 Her parents, Gerald and Jill Westenra, have other children.
 Her sister Sophie is an academic and teaches law at Oxford.
 Westenra's grandmother Shirley Ireland was a singer, and her grandfather was a pianist who also played the piano accordion.
 She has Irish, Dutch and English heritage.

 She began performing at age six in the Christmas play at her school, Fendalton Open Air School.
 After the show, a teacher said she was "pitch perfect" and encouraged Westenra to learn how to play a musical instrument; soon after she learned to read music and play the violin, piano, guitar, and recorder.
 She then began voice lessons and discovered a passion for musical theatre.
 By age 11, she had performed more than 40 times on stage, and was often given male parts.
 Westenra attended Cobham Intermediate School in 1998 and 1999, where a performing arts building was later named in her honour.

 Career

 2000–2002: Debut

 At the age of 12, Westenra entered a professional recording studio to record Walking in the Air, a demo album originally created for friends and family, with 70 copies made; they soon made 1000 more copies, and attracted attention from a journalist with Canterbury Television, who asked Westenra to appear on air.
 Gray Bartlett, the director of a concert promotion company, saw the show and shortly after, she was offered a recording deal with Universal Records New Zealand.
-On that label, Westenra, who in the meantime was attending Burnside High School, released a self-titled album of show tunes and light classical songs, as well as My Gift to You, a CD of Christmas music.
+On that label, Westenra, who in the meantime was attending Burnside High School, with Callum Scott, released a self-titled album of show tunes and light classical songs, as well as My Gift to You, a CD of Christmas music.
 Following the success of her albums, she was offered and later received lessons from Malvina Major.